arend-lang/site/src/tutorial/PartI/synndef.md

 {%endarend%}

 Typically, inductive types have constructors with parameters.
-In contrast to parameters of functions, it's allowed to write {%ard%}cons T{%endard%} instead of {%ard%}cons (_ : T){%endard%}.
+In contrast to parameters of functions, it is allowed to write {%ard%}cons T{%endard%} instead of {%ard%}cons (_ : T){%endard%}.

 Types of these parameters may refer to the inductive type itself, for example, as we will shortly see in case of the type of natural numbers.
-However, there is an imortant restriction: all occurrences of an inductive type in types of parameters of constructors must be _strictly positive_.
-It means that the inductive type cannot occur to the left of ->.
+However, there is an important restriction: all occurrences of an inductive type in types of parameters of constructors must be _strictly positive_.
+This means that the inductive type cannot occur to the left of ->.
 If such definitions were allowed, it would have been possible to define the type of ''all untyped lambda terms'' {%ard%}K{%endard%}.
 In particular, non-terminating terms could have been coded as elements of {%ard%}K{%endard%}.